Robert Morrison (missionary): Missionary work

 Morrison and Milne also established a school for Chinese and Malay children in 1818.
 The school, named Anglo-Chinese College (later called Ying Wa College), was moved to Hong Kong around 1843 after the territory became a British possession.
 The institution exists today in Hong Kong as a secondary school for boys.
 Milne received the support of the English Governor at Malacca.
-He represented the extreme eastern outpost of Protestant missions in Asia, and Morrison assumed the name "Ultra-Ganges" mission.
+He represented the extreme eastern outpost of Protestant missions in Asia, and Morrison assumed the name Ultra-Ganges missions.

 Morrison and Milne translated the Old Testament together; and although Morrison had the advantage of a far more intimate knowledge of the language, and was thus able to revise the work of his colleague, Milne also had made remarkable progress in his mastery of Chinese.
 The press was kept steadily at work.
 Tracts of various kinds were issued.
 Morrison wrote a little book called "A Tour round the World," the object of which was to acquaint his Chinese readers with the customs and ideas of European nations, and the benefits that had flowed from Christianity.

 As if his manifold activities in China were not sufficient to occupy him, Morrison began to formulate an even broader scheme for the evangelization of China.
 This was, to build at Malacca what he called an "Anglo-Chinese College".
 Its object was to introduce the East to the West, and the West to the East; in other words, to mediate between the two civilizations, and thus to prepare the way for the quiet and peaceful dissemination of Christian thought in China.

 The proposal was warmly taken up.
 The London Missionary Society gave the ground.
 The Governor of Malacca and many residents subscribed.
 Morrison himself gave £1000 out of his small property to establish the college.
 The building was erected and opened.
 Printing presses were set up, and students were enrolled.
 Milne was the president; and while no student was compelled to declare himself a Christian, or to attend Christian worship, it was hoped that the strong Christian influence would lead many of the purely literary students to become teachers of Christianity.
 Intense as were his Christian convictions, he could sanction nothing that would do deliberate violence to the convictions of another; and he had a faith that Christian truth would eventually prevail on its own merits, and need never fear to be set side by side with the truths that other religious systems contain.
 Eight or nine years after its foundation, Mr. Charles Majoribanks, M.P. for Perth, in a Government report on the condition of Malacca, singled out this institution for very high praise on account of its thoroughly sound, quiet, and efficient work.